-You’ve just learned how to scan for malware on Mac.
-Hopefully, they will encourage you to study the built-in protection layers of your Mac.
+You’ve just learned how to scan for malware on Mac and why it is better to avoid online malware scan tools advertised on the internet.
+Hopefully, this article will encourage you to study the built-in protection layers of your Mac.
 In case you did find malware on your Mac, that’s not the end of the world, as we’ve shown you some antidotes you can try.

 Stay tuned for more Mac tips!